kingcos/Swift-X-Algorithms/README.md

 Because Swift is an updating programming language, it has a lot of new features and changes between different versions.

-Currently, Swift versions are 3.0.1 (Xcode 8.2.1) & 3.1 (Xcode 8.3 beta).
-And it will be updated to 4.0 this year.
+Currently, the version of Swift is 4.2 (Xcode 10).

-So I try to use X to overview the version of Swift to adapt to the newest Xcode.
+So I try to use X to represent the newest version of Swift and adapt to the newest Xcode.

 ## Reference